 Years of planning issues and financial problems to increase the stadium capacity followed until Sir John Hall joined the board in 1990.

 The man who developed the Metro Centre in Gateshead brought in to the club, Freddie Fletcher, and re-development began in earnest to produce a superb stadium with an all-seated capacity of 52,387.

 The huge expansion of the Jackie Milburn (main) Stand and Sir John Hall (Leazes End) Stand is the largest cantilever structure in Europe and dwarfs the East and Gallowgate Stands.

-Away supporters are seated in the Upper Tier of the Sir John Hall Stand with a maximum of 3,000 seats available for Premier League fixtures - be aware of the fourteen flights of stairs to reach the upper tier!
+Away supporters are seated in the Upper Tier of the Sir John Hall Stand with a maximum of 3,000 seats available for Premier League fixtures - however be aware of the fourteen flights of stairs to reach the seats!

 From the Britannia Stadium, take the M6 northbound.

 Join the M62 at Junction 21A - Croft Interchange - to follow the M62 eastbound (signposted Leeds).

 Continue East via M62/M60/M62 beyond Leeds and exit at Junction 29 to join the M1 (signposted The North, Wakefield).

 At Junction 47 of the M1, continue northbound onto the A1 (M) (signposted The North, Wetherby).